jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 - Refactored architecture of Sweep
 - Keep Git workflow clean and organized

-###Feb 2017 - Till Now &nbsp;&nbsp;Full Stack Developer, Siphty Pty Ltd
+###Feb 2017 - Now &nbsp;&nbsp;Full Stack Developer, Siphty Pty Ltd
 **Projects:**
-&nbsp;&nbsp;&nbsp;&nbsp;**ADSB Radar**  [https://goo.gl/GWzaBP](https://goo.gl/GWzaBP)
+&nbsp;&nbsp;&nbsp;&nbsp;**ADSB Radar**    (Off the shelf due to refactor since May 2019)
-&nbsp;&nbsp;&nbsp;&nbsp;**HMD**  [https://goo.gl/2e2uUq](https://goo.gl/2e2uUq)
+&nbsp;&nbsp;&nbsp;&nbsp;**HMD**   (Off the shelf due to refactor)
 ADSB Radar is an virtual radar with Geographic AR view.
-It can access an ADSB backend server to update all aircraft around a specific geographic location.
+It can access an ADSB backend server to update all aircraft around a specific geographic location on a map.
+However, due to the backend server update, I need refactor this project since May 2019.
+It will be come back soon.

 HMD is a DJI drone remote controller application with ADS-B collision avoiding system.
 It provides first person view and geographic AR view.
 It also warning drone operator to avoid drone No-Fly Zones.
+Also under refactoring.

 **Key Tech:** Swift 4.2, Golang, Git, DJI Mobile SDK